Spin-Electric Coupling in Lead Halide Perovskites

-{\it Determination of $\mu$ and $\mu_B$.---} The spin-electric term is essential to capture the observed quadratic frequency dependence of the normalized Verdet constant $\tilde{V}(\omega)$.
-To estimate the value on $\mu$ we need additional data since $\mu$ enters the corresponding part of Eq.~(\ref{eq:Verdet}) as a product with the unknown magnetic moment $\mu_B$.
+{\it Determination of $\mu$ and $\tilde \mu_B$.---} The spin-electric term is essential for the observed frequency dependence of the normalized Verdet constant $\tilde{V}(\omega)$.
+However, the Faraday effect alone does not allow us to estimate the value of $\mu$, since $\mu$ enters the corresponding part of Eq.~(\ref{eq:Verdet}) as a product with the unknown magnetic moment $\tilde \mu_B$.
 Therefore, we measure the complex refractive index.
 This quantity has been previously measured on micro-scale crystals CH$_3$NH$_3$PbBr$_3$~\cite{Brittman2016}.
-In order to avoid possible effects of the difference in sample geometry, we perform a complementary measurement of the refractive index $n(\omega)$ in a bulk single crystal CH$_3$NH$_3$PbBr$_3$ by measuring the reflection of the beam as a function of the incident angle near the Brewster minimum.
+In order to avoid possible effects due to the differences in sample geometries, we perform a complementary analysis of the refractive index $n(\omega)$ in a bulk single crystal CH$_3$NH$_3$PbBr$_3$ by measuring the reflection of the beam as a function of the angle of incidence near the Brewster minimum.
 By fitting the angle dependence using the Fresnel expressions~\cite{Zommerfeld1954}, one can extract $n$.
 This is similar to the previous experiment~\cite{He2019}, however we also go into shorter wavelengths ($\hbar \omega > \Delta$).
 In this regime the refractive index becomes complex, $n(\omega) = n+i\,k$.
-The imaginary part $k$ manifests itself as a finite minimal reflectivity (see Fig.~\ref{fig:fit_mu}; and Supplementary Material)
+The imaginary part $k$ manifests itself as a finite minimal reflectivity (see Fig.~\ref{fig:fit_mu}, and the Supplementary Material~\cite{SM}).